w1tw0lf/pfsense-static-mapper/README.md

 On the web page, you can enter the following:

+* **Interface:** Select the desired network interface from the list of available interfaces with DHCP server enabled.
+The list displays the interface description (e.g., "lan2") along with its IP address and subnet.
 * **Hostname:** The desired hostname for the device.
 * **Description:** A description for the static mapping entry.
 * **MAC Address:** The MAC address of the device.